Hoeby/Sapphire/triple-z mod/assets/drilling/readme.md

   <img width="400" src="../pictures/20240104_094700.jpg">
 </p>

-Go to the next step: <a href="../alignparts/readme.md">Align the new parts and check before drilling</a>
+Go to the next step: <a href="../steppermount/readme.md">Mounting stepper motors</a>